The Subnet Mask and Slash Notation

 • In a subnet, network bits are always written before the host bits.

-• Subnetting is a process of breaking a subnet into many subnets.
+• Subnetting is the process of dividing a subnet into multiple subnets.

-• In subnetting, we convert host bits into network bits.
+• In subnetting, host bits are converted into network bits.

 • Subnetting always starts from the leftmost host bit and goes to the rightmost bit without skipping any bit.